reiver/reiver/reiver-go.md

 * [go-arbitrary](https://github.com/reiver/go-arbitrary) — provides tools for generating arbitrary data; useful for testing and placeholder data.
 * [go-shunt](https://github.com/reiver/go-shunt) — enables you to create "middleware" for the the "database/sql" package.

+## twtxt

+* [go-twtxt](https://github.com/reiver/go-twtxt) — implements encoding and decoding of the twtxt data format; which is used for creating feeds that makes up a decentralized micro-blogging social network.

 ## Unicode